Becontree tube station: Design

 The station has four platforms, of which two are used by the District line and another two are disused since the LT&SR service was withdrawn in 1962.
 One of the platforms is fenced off from the westbound District line platform.
 The single-storey brick station buildings are of typical 1930s design which are also constructed at Dagenham East, Hornchurch and Upminster at the time.
 Station refurbishment works were completed by Metronet in 2006, where heritage features were restored, CCTV equipment replaced and PA system enhanced.
 New wall tiles and ceilings were clad, and new tactile strips, customer Help Points and better lighting were installed.
 Whilst these works were done between 2005 and 2006, the station was closed on several weekends whereby replacement buses operated to Dagenham Heathway station.

 Location

 The station is located on the west side of Gale Street.
 It serves the residential area of Becontree, which is to the north of the station.
 There is a commercial area to the south of the station, while Parsloes Park is to the north.
 Nearby landmarks include a driving school, the Jo Richardson Community School, Roding Primary School and The James Campbell Primary School.
+It is in London fare zone 5.

 London Bus routes 62 and 145 serve the station.

+These bus services provide connections to areas such as Barking, Ilford, Dagenham, and Chadwell Heath.

 Services

-Becontree is on the Upminster part of the line between Upney and Dagenham Heathway.
-The typical off-peak service in trains per hour (tph) is: